-The research in my laboratory is dedicated to a better understanding of the mechanisms of injury and adaptation in the vasculature, focusing on mechanisms related to oxidative stress and nitric oxide metabolomics.
+The research in my laboratory is dedicated to a better understanding of the mechanisms of injury and adaptation in the vasculature, focusing on pathways related to oxidative stress and nitric oxide metabolomics.

 Oxidants that are derived from oxygen regulate cardiovascular function and increase oxidative stress within the vasculature is as an important contributor to cardiovascular disease.
-Although the mechanisms relating oxidative stress to vascular disease are yet to be fully understood, these include promotion of vascular inflammation and remodeling as well as inactivation of nitric oxide (NO).
+The mechanisms relating oxidative stress to vascular disease are yet to be fully understood and these include promotion of vascular inflammation and remodeling as well as inactivation of nitric oxide (NO).
 Nitric oxide is a small gaseous signaling molecule that regulates many aspects of cardiovascular physiology and disease including blood pressure and inflammation.

 Within this area, special attention is directed towards hemoproteins as important modulators of oxidative stress and NO bioavailability.
 We have focused our attention on cytoglobin (CYGB), a member of the globin vertebrate family with poor functional annotation.
 We have characterized CYGB in intact vessels and vascular smooth muscle cells as an adaptive response that may confer protection against injury in the vasculature.
 Mechanisms through which the cytoprotective effect of CYGB may arise (for example vasodilatory, anti-apoptotic, and anti-inflammatory actions) are explored and the involvement of NO and oxidant scavenging capacity in contributing to such cytoprotection is examined..